sCrypt-Inc/specification/docs/asm.rst

 ==================
 For a function to be written in Script, its entire body must be enclosed by ``asm`` mode.
 Function parameters are on top of the stack, in reverse order as declared.
 For example, for a function with signature ``function foo(int p0, bytes p1, bool p2): int``, ``p2`` will be top of the stack, ``p1`` second from top, and ``p0`` third from top when entering ``asm`` mode.
-When exiting ``asm`` mode, all parameters must be poped and replaced with a single returned result on top of the stack.
+When exiting ``asm`` mode, the return value is on top of the stack.
-All other items in the stack must remain intact.
+All other items in the stack before the call must remain intact.

-Two assembly functions are shown below.
+Three assembly functions are shown below.

 .. code-block:: solidity

     // compute length of "b" in bytes function len(bytes b): int {
+        asm {
+            op_size
+        }
+    }

+    // this is also fine since the return is on top and none in the old stack is changed function len(bytes b): int {
         asm {
             op_size